Mahāsaṅghika Vinaya

 Second Origin Story

-Another time, the Buddha was staying at Sāvatthī.
+Another time, the Buddha was staying in Sāvatthī.
 Then there were bhikkhunīs from the Sakyan and Mallan clans.
 When they went on almsround, they received rice, curries, and vegetables leftover from the day before.
 When they ate it, they vomited.
 The bhikkhunīs told Mahāpajāpatī, and she went and asked the World-honored One: “May we obtain permission to reheat food?”
 The Buddha said: “You may.”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Vesālī.
 Should read “Sāvatthī.*” … Those who have already heard it should listen again:

 Final Ruling